rolfusa-org/trailblazer/SETUP.md

 3. Waiting for first deployment - can take 1-2 minutes
 4. Wrong repository URL in config

-### Double-Click Not Working
+### Floating Selector Not Working

-If the home button double-click isn't switching flavors:
+If the floating selector button isn't appearing:

-1. Check if `localStorage.getItem('togetheringReturnUrl')` is set
+1. Check if `localStorage.getItem('trailblazerFeature')` is set
-2. Verify you're at the home screen (grid menu visible)
+2. Verify the shared components are loading correctly
-3. Try adjusting `doubleClickDelay` in script.js (default 300ms)
+3. Check browser console for JavaScript errors
-4. Check browser console for JavaScript errors
+4. Ensure you're on a feature page (not the landing page)

 ## Advanced Topics